 Warm up design is important as training design.
 Each warm up should have a theme and purpose to help develop bio-motor abilities; event specific needs and prepare for the training session.

-Event specific training is done year around, starting with specific endurance during the specific preparation phase then specific strength during the competition phase.
+Event specific training is done year round, starting with specific endurance during the specific preparation phase then specific strength during the competition phase.
 Finally, specific speed is refined during the peak phase.

-Warming up properly will help an athlete prepare for the activities during the training session but can also add strength, speed, flexibility, coordination and endurance depending on how the routine is implemented.
+Warming up properly will help an athlete prepare for the activities during the training session but can also add strength, speed, flexibility, coordination, and endurance depending on how the routine is implemented.
 These exercises can also be used in a speed development program.